renaissance-publishing/renaissance/content/chapters/30-running-games.md

         opposed to mechanically.
 Don’t “stat-out the gods.”

-      - Defeating Spirits might hinge on having specific magical implements, or knowledge of specific rituals—or the backing of *other* powerful spirits.
+      - Defeating Spirits might hinge on having specific magical implements, or knowledge of specific rituals — or the backing of *other* powerful spirits.
 The campaign might turn on acquiring these resources.